hashicorp/terraform-provider-tfe/website/docs/r/workspace.html.markdown

   cloning the VCS repository.
 Defaults to `false`.
 * `oauth_token_id` - (Required) The VCS Connection (OAuth Connection + Token) to use.
   This ID can be obtained from a `tfe_oauth_client` resource.
 * `tags_regex` - (Optional) A regular expression used to trigger a Workspace run for matching Git tags.
 This option conflicts with `trigger_patterns` and `trigger_prefixes`.
 Should only set this value if the former is not being used.
+Read more about `tags_tags` [here](https://www.terraform.io/cloud-docs/workspaces/settings/vcs#trigger-runs-when-a-git-tag-is-published)

 ## Attributes Reference